 Monoamine oxidase is an important enzyme present in the outer membrane.
-This enzyme has been considered as a biomarker for mitochondrial outer membrane.
+This enzyme has been considered a biomarker for the mitochondrial outer membrane.

-The outer membrane also contains flavonoid, rotenone (pet poison), and insensitive NADH dehydrogenase complex.
+The outer membrane also contains flavonoids, rotenone (pet poison), and an insensitive NADH dehydrogenase complex.

-Structurally, prions are composed of beta-plated sheets and found in the outer membrane of mitochondria, chloroplast as well as outer membrane of prokaryotic organisms especially gram-negative bacteria.
+Structurally, prions are composed of beta-plated sheets and are found in the outer membranes of mitochondria, chloroplasts, and the outer membranes of prokaryotic organisms, especially gram-negative bacteria.

 The outer membrane also contains cholesterol, which is involved in the regulation of membrane dynamics.